rvounik/frontend2/README.md

 # Quick start

 Just install, build and run the project.
-You will find commands for common tasks below:
+You will find commands for common tasks here:

 install dependencies: